aiven/aiven-docs/docs/products/postgresql/howto/create-database.md

 title: Create additional PostgreSQL® databases
 ---

-Once you\'ve created your Aiven for PostgreSQL® service, you can add additional databases, whether for security purposes or to isolate your data per application.
+Once you've created your Aiven for PostgreSQL® service, you can add additional databases, whether for security purposes or to isolate your data per application.